 (11) “Very low-income” means a household income equal to or less than 50% of the area median income.

 Sec.
-2093. (a)(1) The Department of Housing and Community Development (“DHCD”) shall establish a Reentry Housing and Services Program (“Program”), subject to available funding, to provide sponsor-based assistance to a Community Housing Development for qualifying housing projects.
+2093. (a)(1) The Department of Housing and Community Development (“DHCD”) shall establish a Reentry Housing and Services Program (“Program”), subject to available funding, to provide project-based assistance to a Community Housing Development for qualifying housing projects.

-(2) The Program shall allocate sponsor-based funds to produce and maintain new affordable housing units and subsidize the cost of monthly rent and on-site services for the target population at a qualifying housing project.(b) To be eligible, a qualifying housing project shall provide:
+(2) The Program shall allocate project-based funds to produce and maintain new affordable housing units and subsidize the cost of monthly rent and on-site services for the target population at a qualifying housing project.

+(3) In Fiscal Year 2022 only, DHCD may use up to $174,000 of funds allocated for this project for administrative costs associated with implementing the Program.

+(b) To be eligible, a qualifying housing project shall provide:

 (1) No fewer than 60 units of housing, which may include single room occupancy units;